LinkedSoftwareDependencies/Documentation-Components.js/docs/configuration/general.md

 ## Vocabularies

-The following vocabularies are (partially) understood by Components.js:
+The following vocabularies are understood by Components.js:

 | Prefix | URL |
 |--------|-----|